michaelmarty/UniDec/readme.md

 Added experimental MassQL feature to select peaks that match certain queries.

 Adding experimental High Throughput Screen features in MetaUniDec.

+Added ability to open npz files, which are much faster than txt and should help in custom scripts.

 v.5.0.3